xav-b/taskbook/build.md

 - [ ] IDEA `schedule` command to put a task on the calendar (as event) (or `tb mv 2 @calendar --schedule 2pm`)
 - [ ] IDEA Time boxing and pomodoro timer
 - [ ] IDEA Hook system to implement a plugin system (post-delete, post-create, ...)
-- [ ] IDEA Schedule to understand time: entering `10am` should show up as `10:00am`
-           and rightly align.
-Tehn fix ordering
 - [ ] IDEA Have a `theme` where colors and all are abstracted as `primary`, `secondary`, etc... (at the very least get the `grey` customised)

 - [ ] FIXME Running `tb estimate` twice may create 2 t-shirt sizes